Ceramics for Laboratories, Research Centres and Universities

 Contact us today and see how our technical ceramics can help you.

 Used as supports during testing or processing, and as substrates for electronic devices.

 An alternate type of tile.
 Alumina discs can be supplied either ‘as fired’, surface ground or polished.

 Thermally stable, high quality ceramic tubes, available with open and closed ends.
 Available in our Online Store

 Used to hold samples during tests.
 Suitable for use in high temperatures; can be highly customised to meet any criteria.

 | Ignition Trays

-Ignition trays are used in a wide variety of industrial processes and tests.
+Used in a wide variety of industrial processes and tests.
 Sizes up to 20cm long and 2cm deep are typical.

 A low density, porous material which can be easily machined into complex shapes.

-Incredible strength and toughness, more comparable to most metals than the average ceramic.
+Incredible strength and toughness; more comparable to most metals than the average ceramic.